Achan40/multimodal-class-acv/README.md

 ### Environment Setup
 `Python 3.10`, `Pytorch`, `Cuda 11.8`, `sklearn`, `PIL`, `matplotlib`, `skimage`, `ml-collections`

+A few other libraries may be required in addition to the ones above.

 ### Training loop
 Assuming all necessary packages have been installed into your python environment.
 1. See the README within the `data` directory for data setup instructions
-2. Modify and run the shell command.
-Examples
+3. Modify and run the shell commands.
+Examples can be found in the `run.sh` file

 Training was conducted locally on a single machine with the following specifications.
 You may have to adjust certain parameters within `run_model.py` to work with your machine:
 OS: Windows 11